open-cogsci/osdoc/content/pages/download.md

 - Update while developing and testing your experiment; it is always best to use the latest version of OpenSesame.
 - Do not update while running an experiment; that is, do not update while you are collecting data.
 - Run an experiment with the same version of OpenSesame that you used for developing and testing.

+### Manually upgrading packages

+- OpenSesame is a regular Python environment, and you can upgrade packages with `pip` as described here:
+	- %link:environment%

 ### Tips for system administrators